All Episodes

 And he came back.

-He and I spent an hour on the phone with him telling me how incredibly impressed he is with 101st Airborne that he saw.
+He and I spent an hour on the phone with him telling me how incredibly impressed he is with the 101st Airborne that he saw.

 And he said, Randy, I don't think I could have gone through and passed the training that these guys go through.

-But what impressed him even more was the fact that he said these guys want to go back for their second and third tour of duties in Iraq, you said with injuries and wounds that would have put us out of World War II, and we would have been happy to get them.
+But what impressed him even more was the fact that he said, these guys want to go back for their second and third tour of duties in Iraq, you said, with injuries and wounds that would have put us out of World War II, and we would have been happy to get them.

-His last name was Rosell.
+His last name was Roselle.

-I th whoever I'm talking about wrote a book about this, and it was inspirational, just the kind of person that you're talking about.
+Whoever I'm talking about wrote a book about this, and it was inspirational, just the kind of person that you're talking about.

-And uh this this man Rosell was there yesterday, and my m my memory wasn't clicking uh at the time because there was uh there were a barrage of people talking to me about things, and I was trying to keep things straight, and it's a difficult hearing uh environment, and if I'm confusing it with somebody, I apologize.
+And this man, Roselle, was there yesterday, and my memory wasn't clicking at the time because there were a barrage of people talking to me about things, and I was trying to keep things straight.

 But your observation is exactly right.

-Don't know we're gonna set it this December.
+We're going to set it this December.

-Uh how often how often do you get to see your girlfriend?
+How often do you get to see your girlfriend?

-Not enough, because she's working some military job in Guatemala.
+Not enough because she's working some military job in Guatemala.

-And they've you know, I'm sure they go for rehabilitation for that too.
+And they've, you know, I'm sure they go for rehabilitation for that too.

-There's probably a lot of psychological therapy, but the point is the ones I saw, and it was j it w they were just magnificent in in the way they and they did not want to be treated as anything other than uh perfectly normal human.
+But the point is, the ones I saw, they were just magnificent in the way they and they did not want to be treated as anything other than a perfectly normal human.

 They didn't want to be treated as disabled or anything else.

-Uh and they didn't want sympathy or anything.
+And they didn't want sympathy or anything.

 Oh, no, no, no.

-Uh there sometimes it gets old just seeing the same old people.
+Sometimes it gets old just seeing the same old people.

 Anyway, Randy, thanks for the call.

-Jordan in Boone, North Carolina, you're next, and welcome to the EIB network, sir.
+Jordan in Boone, North Carolina, you're next, and welcome to the EIB Network, sir.

 Thank you, sir.

-I am 16, I'm a homeschooler.
+I'm a homeschooler.

-I own my own uh computer repair business.
+I own my own computer repair business.

-So as you can imagine, I'm quite a geek, and uh I've always known you.
+As you can imagine, I'm quite a geek.

 Exactly right.